 Frequently Asked QuestionsExpand AllClose All

 - Can I order by phone?

 - No. You may order by mail or internet.
 To keep our product costs low and our order filling accurate, Fedco does not take orders by fax or over the phone.

 - How can I request a catalog?

 - We take catalog requests only by phone, by mail, or online.
 Download catalogs… or Sign up online for our catalog mailing list… When you place an order with us, you are automatically added to our mailing list, though we will not automatically put a catalog in your order.

 - I requested a catalog.
 Where is it?

-and early December.
-It takes a while for bulk mail to reach its destination.
+takes a while for bulk mail to reach its destination.
 After December we

 send Seed/OGS catalogs when requested.
-We mail Tree catalogs by bulk in late September and Bulb catalogs
+We mail Tree catalogs by bulk in late September.

 - Do you sell gift certificates?